3 Plays For Financial Services As AI Changes Everything

 A major challenge for incumbent firms is how to drive efficiencies in the core while simultaneously freeing up investment to incubate and scale future solutions at the edge.
 These seemingly competing objectives require different management skills, different metrics of success, and a more centralized financial approach to creating and redeploying capital, talent, and management attention.
 This is especially hard to achieve for firms with quarterly reporting obligations and value-focused investors.

-Yet in our experience, the exercise of framing the future and rebalancing energy across conflicting priorities can be energizing, and even revelatory, to senior leaders.
+Yet in our experience, the exercise of framing the future and rebalancing management attention across conflicting priorities can be energizing, and even revelatory, to senior leaders.
 For example, in the case of one Fortune 200 company, the CEO was so inspired by a reframing discussion that the leader brought it to a board meeting the following week and launched a multiyear transformation program shortly thereafter.

 Exhibit 1: Four zones model